klaytn/klaytn-docs/docs/smart-contract/token-standard.md

 function renouncePauser() external;
 ```

-Based on above interface, developers may customize tokens by adding new features and logics, and deploy them on Klaytn network.
+Based on the interface above, developers may customize tokens by adding new features and logics, and deploy them on Klaytn network.

 For more information, refer to official [KIP-7 documentation](https://kips.klaytn.com/KIPs/kip-7).